Mikaruz/vanilla-landing-page/README.md

-# Portfolio Landing Page
+# Landing Page

-Welcome to my portfolio landing page!
+Welcome to my landing page!
 This project serves as a showcase of my skills, projects, and experiences.
 It’s designed to provide visitors with a quick overview of who I am and what I do.

 ## Features

 - **Responsive Design:** Ensures the page looks great on any device, whether desktop, tablet, or mobile.
-- **Projects Section:** Highlights some of my best work with descriptions, links, and images.
-- **About Me:** A brief introduction to my background, skills, and professional goals.
-- **Contact Form:** An easy way for visitors to get in touch with me.
-- **Social Media Links:** Quick access to my professional profiles on platforms like LinkedIn, GitHub, and others.

 ## Technologies Used